 Oolala Cruise Lunch

 After our meal, the staff gave a short but entertaining presentation about the palm tree.
-It was fascinating to learn how many uses the Fijian people have for these tropical plants and their delicious fruit.
+It was fascinating to learn how many uses the Fijian people have for these tropical plants.

 The team onboard Oolala were absolutely fantastic.
 Welcoming, professional and entertaining with their singing, jokes and guitar playing – the absolute highlight of our cruise.

 Overall I was left feeling a little underwhelmed by this cruise.
 We left our hotel at 8.30am and arrived back around 7pm – that’s a huge day of travelling for under 4 hours on Savala Island itself – no matter how picturesque it was!

 I felt like we didn’t have adequate time to enjoy the island and the activities on offer.
 I was also a bit uneasy about the food choice (bread) for the fish feeding, let alone the questionable ethics of feeding schools of baby sharks leftover cooked chicken and sausages!

 - Unsafe bus driver (fortunately we didn’t have the same driver on the way home!).